 While starting out, avoid fixing the laces or the hook and eye clasps to the tightest setting.
 Wear it loosely but still snug enough to feel the effects of a trainer.
 Continue this for the first two weeks for no longer than two consecutive hours a day.
 Once the inner cage has adjusted to your natural form, you can slowly tighten it and add increments of 30 minutes to an hour daily.

 It may take some time to get used to

 There will be a few changes to your day once you start wearing a trainer.
 One shift you can notice right away is how straight you need to keep your back while having it on.
 This may not be a big deal for those with impeccable posture but it will definitely pose as an adjustment for the majority of us.

-The constrictive nature of a waist trainer will also feel uncomfortable at first.
+The constrictive nature of a tummy belt will also feel uncomfortable at first.
 Because of this, you may notice a slight change in your breathing pace but it will feel natural after a while.
 Your eating habits will also adapt for the better since the constriction will physically make it hard for you to eat so much.
 It would be best to split them up from the usual 3 main meals to 5 or 6 smaller ones.

 Make waist training more comfortable by starting off with no longer than two consecutive hours a day and slowly add after a couple of weeks or when you feel ready.
 Even if you only plan to wear it to a special event, give yourself enough time to adjust weeks prior so that you will breeze through the big event when the day comes.